Home

 1. Balancing Server Movements and Energy Costs

-One of the biggest challenges we faced was determining whether it was more profitable to move servers between data centers or to purchase new ones.
+One of the biggest challenges we faced was determining whether it was more profitable to move servers between data centres or to purchase new ones.
 By incorporating latency sensitivities and regional energy costs into the model, we could calculate whether moving a server would result in a net profit increase.
-This helped us prioritize moves to locations with higher profit potential.
+This helped us prioritise moves to locations with higher profit potential.

 2. Meeting Fluctuating Demand